emf-creaf/Rcentury/README.md

 ### Example files

-There are two main ways to prepare the ASCII files that are required to run a simulation successfully, namely from scratch and using the example files available with the compressed ‘.zip’.
+There are two main ways to prepare the ASCII files that are required to run a simulation successfully, namely doing it from scratch or using the example files available with the compressed ‘.zip’.
 Hereby we will be concerned with the latter case.

+As mentioned above, the Rcentury package includes the example files that accompany the ‘.zip’ file that we may download from the

+### Prepare a CENTURY simulation

-### How to prepare a CENTURY simulation with the Rcentury package
+The steps to follow to prepare a CENTURY simulation with the Rcentury package are as follows:

+1. Download the CENTURY 4.7 files as two compressed zip files (as of October 2025) from the web site.

+2. Unfold the zip files into a local folder.
+You will end up with a series of subfolders which enclose manuals and example files.

+3. Next, create a directory where you will hold all required CENTURY files and the results of your own simulations.
+Those files include the 4 types of files described above.

+4. Open RStudio

 There are three example simulations that accompany the CENTURY ‘.zip’ files.